JustinHuPrime/TCompiler/README.md

 ### Options

 Note that if a later option conflicts with an earlier option, the later option will apply to all files, even those before the eariler option.
+Additionally, all arguments after `--` are treated as files.

 #### Informational Options